10 Best DIY Pumpkin Crafts for Fall

 Full disclosure: I have used fabric to decorate styrofoam balls, lamp shades, and terra cotta pots.
 I’ve decoupaged trays, pots, tiles, and so many other items that I’ve forgotten about.

-But I’ve never used fabric to decorate a pumpkin ~ to decoupage a pumpkin, specifically.
+But I’ve never used fabric to decoupage a pumpkin, specifically.

 Those days are over.
 I loved how Meredith of Unoriginal Mom used fabric to give those iconic Dollar Tree pumpkins a unique and pretty look.
 If you have fabric scraps like I do (7 boxes organized by color), you won’t have a problem getting started making fabric pumpkins.